Dunkerque-class battleship: Scuttling at Toulon

 Following Operation Torch, the Allied invasion of French North Africa on 8 November, Germany launched Case Anton in retaliation, moving to seize all of the so-called "Zone libre", the part of Vichy France that had up to that point remained unoccupied.
 Expecting the Germans to arrive to commandeer the ships, de Laborde ordered his crews to prepare to scuttle their ships.
 When the Germans arrived in Toulon on 27 November, the work had been completed and de Laborde issued the order.
 Sabotage teams went through the ships, destroying any equipment that might be usable by the Germans, including rangefinders, gyrocompasses, and radios.
 They lit fires in the boilers and shut off the water supply so that the boilers would overheat and explode, and they packed gun barrels with explosives.
-Strasbourgs crew then opened the seacocks and detonated scuttling charges to ensure the ship sank.
+Strasbourg's crew then opened the seacocks and detonated scuttling charges to ensure the ship sank.
 Dunkerque was at that time still incomplete in the drydock, so she was set on fire, damaged by demolition charges, and then flooded in the drydock when the locks were opened.

 Italy received control over most of the wrecks, as Germany had little interest; the Italian fleet sought as many vessels as possible, but Dunkerque and Strasbourg were too badly damaged to be repaired quickly, and so they wrote them off as a total loss.
 To prevent the French from repairing them in the future, the Italians inflicted further damage on the wrecks, including cutting their main-battery guns.
 They then began breaking up both vessels, but after the Italian surrender in September 1943, the Germans reasserted control over the port.
 The Germans then turned Strasbourg back to Vichy control, who placed the ship in a state of conservation in the Bay of Lazaret, hoping to repair the ship after the war.
 She was then bombed and sunk again by American aircraft after Operation Dragoon, the Allied invasion of southern France.
 Dunkerque was also bombed several times in the final years of the war.

 After falling under Free French control in October 1944, Strasbourg was raised again but by that point was beyond repairing.
 Instead, she was retained as a target for underwater weapons tests.
 Little else was done with either wreck for more than a decade; in March 1955, Strasbourg was condemned and renamed Q45 before being sold for scrap in May.
 Dunkerque became Q56 in September but remained extant until September 1958, when she, too, was sold to ship breakers.